SciRooPlot/SciRooPlot/README.md

 Prerequisites
 -------------
-The PlottingFramework depends on the following external software which needs to be installed on your system:
+SciRooPlot depends on the following external software which needs to be installed on your system:

 - cmake >= 3.15
 - fmt   >= 6.1.2